getartistry/artistry/wp-content/plugins/payment-gateway-stripe-and-woocommerce-integration/readme.txt

 What else?
 A unique and intuitive stripe overview page will provide you a consolidated overview of Stripe Payments, where you can do one click capture and refund.

 = Features =
-* Pay using Credit Card within your Web Store.
+ &#128312; Pay using Credit Card within your Web Store.
-* Pay using Alipay.
+ &#128312; Pay using Alipay.
-* Stripe Overview Page: A dashboard where you can review transactions & do any payment actions.
+ &#128312; Stripe Overview Page: A dashboard where you can review transactions & do any payment actions.
-* Capture Later: Capture the authorized payment later.
+ &#128312; Capture Later: Capture the authorized payment later.
-* Full & Partial refunds.
+ &#128312; Full & Partial refunds.
-* Customize each user facing elements by various settings options.
+ &#128312; Customize each user facing elements by various settings options.
-* Customize Stripe Checkout Logo.
+ &#128312; Customize Stripe Checkout Logo.
-* Automatic Email Receipt.
+ &#128312; Automatic Email Receipt.
-* Save Cards to your Stripe account.
+ &#128312; Save Cards to your Stripe account.
-* WPML Supported</strong>: French and German ( Deutschland ) language supported out of the box.
+ &#128312; WPML Supported</strong>: French and German ( Deutschland ) language supported out of the box.
-* Various settings customisation options.
+ &#128312; Various settings customisation options.
-* Restrict payment only from preferred cards.
+ &#128312; Restrict payment only from preferred cards.
-* Basic currency conversation feature included.
+ &#128312; Basic currency conversation feature included.
+ &#128312; Tested OK with WooCommerce 3.4.5.

 [youtube https://www.youtube.com/watch?v=lrQL-jIDiic]